Main page

 September 5, 1999 13:45 UTC

 South of the North Sea.
-On the visible image, a clouds strip (1) appears along England.
+On the visible image, a strip of clouds (1) appears along England.
 The sky is clear elsewhere over the sea, except a small crescent of clouds (2).
-On the infrared image, the clouds strip (3) along England is only slightly clearer than the sea.
+On the infrared image, the strip of clouds (3) along England is not as visible.
+It's only slightly clearer than the sea.
 The temperature of the top of these clouds is not much colder than the temperature of the sea.
-That means that they are low clouds, probably stratus or fog.
+This means that they are low clouds, probably stratus clouds or even fog.
 On the other hand, the small crescent of clouds (4) appears definitely whiter than the sea, they are thus higher clouds.

 Visible image